Port Phillip Bay has a rich variety and wonderful diversity of marine and estuarine habitats.

 Port Phillip Bay supports a large range of fish species, some of which provide the basis for important commercial or recreational fisheries.
 These species mostly live on or close to the seabed (e.g. flathead) and are known as ‘benthic’ species.
 Other fish which move more freely (e.g. pilchards, Australian salmon) are known as ‘pelagic’ species.
 The fish in the bay vary in size from tiny sprats to very large predators (e.g. sharks).
 The most popular recreational fishing species in Port Phillip Bay are snapper, whiting and flathead.

 Blue Devil fish.
-Image source: Department of Environment and Primary Industries
+Image source: Department of Environment, Land, Water and Planning

 Unlike fish species which have backbones, crustaceans have bodies with an outer shell (exoskeleton).
 Some crustaceans (e.g. barnacles) spend most of their life attached to other objects (e.g. bottom of boats) while other species (e.g. crabs) are able to move around.
 Some crab species live in the intertidal zone and can survive out of the water for extended periods between tides.
 Other crustaceans (e.g. shrimps, bugs) are restricted to living close to the seabed, while some move more freely.

 Spider crabs.
 Image source: J. Finn.
 Museum Victoria